Christ as Saviour –Part 1: Satisfaction

 Anselm’s “Cur Deus Homo?”

-When it comes to considering the writings of Bonaventure and Duns Scotus on the matter we need to view them in response to the Anselm of Canterbury, whose theory of “satisfaction” came to dominate Catholic church theology.
+Anselm rejected such views as ransom paid to the evil powers and insisted the Christ paying a price of our salvation to the Father and that become a dominant them of Latin Western theology.
+So when it comes to considering the writings of Bonaventure and Duns Scotus on the matter we need to view them in response to Anselm.
 His influence led to other variations of what was needed for our Atonement so that we could be reconciled to God.
 Later expressions of Atonement brought through Christ’s death were to incorporate themes of satisfaction of the Law or God’s Justice and Jesus as a substitute in our place to turn aside God’s wrath.

 Anselm’s major work “Cur Deus Homo” (Why did God had become man?)” gave a definitive answer related to salvation expressed as a Satisfaction of God’s honour that humanity had infringed by being sinful.
 Anselm argued that no other sentient being could have done this.
 It needed a divine and human person to pay back a debt of honour to God that humanity had infringed by sinning.